influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 <!-------------------------- BEGIN KEEP CUSTOM PATHS -------------------------->
 {{% tab-content %}}

-To retain your custom InfluxDB 1.x paths, start the InfluxDB container and specify the following:
+To retain your custom InfluxDB 1.x paths, start the InfluxDB container with the following:

 - Volume mount for the InfluxDB 1.x data directory
 - Volume mount for the InfluxDB 1.x configuration file